Spanish Department

 SPAN 321 Theory and Practice of Hispanic Literature

 One unit semester course.
 This course is designed to give students a theoretical, historical, and cultural framework for the more advanced study of Spanish and Spanish American literature.
 It will include considerations of genre, reception, and critical theory.
 Students will be responsible for undertaking close readings of the texts as well as research projects.
-Prerequisite: Spanish 212 or placement by examination.
+Prerequisite: Spanish 212, equivalent with the consent of instructor or placement by examination.
 Conference.

 SPAN 470 - Thesis